FORGE: Force-Guided Exploration for Robust Contact-Rich Manipulation under Uncertainty: Experiment Setup

 \subsection{Policy Training}

 \textbf{Simulator}: All policies are trained using the \emph{Factory} simulation methods within IsaacGym \cite{narang2022factory}.
-In simulation, we estimate the external contact force experienced by the end-effector (akin to attaching a force-torque sensor on the robot, or projection from joint sensing of external torques as done on Franka robots).
-Noisy sensor values are used as policy input, whereas ground-truth sensor values are used to compute the excessive-force penalty.
-For all RL, we use recurrent PPO \cite{schulman2017proximal} with asymmetric actor-critic \cite{pinto2017asymmetric} to handle partial observability.
-Details on initial state and observation randomization can be found in Appendix \ref{app:randomization}.
+In simulation, we have access to external contact forces experienced by the end-effector (akin to what we have access to on the Panda).
+Noisy forces are used as policy input, whereas ground-truth forces are used to compute the excessive-force penalty.
+We use recurrent PPO \cite{schulman2017proximal} with asymmetric actor-critic \cite{pinto2017asymmetric} to handle partial observability.
+Details on initial state and observation randomization can be found in App. \ref{app:randomization}.

 \textbf{Checkpoint Selection}: For all tasks and models, we train three policies with separate random seeds.
-For the peg-insertion and gear-meshing tasks, all policies are deployed on the real-robot and reported results are averaged across the three policies.
-For the nut-threading task, we found that not all policies transferred reliably to the real world, even when high success rates are achieved in simulation.
-As such, for this task, we report results for the \emph{best} of the three checkpoints (determined using $18$ test runs each).
+On the real-robot, results are averaged across the three policies.

-\textbf{Observation and Action Frames}: To allow efficient generalization across the workspace, we assume actions and observations are defined relative to the tip of the fixed part.
+\textbf{Observation and Action Frames}: For generalization across the workspace, we assume actions and observations are relative to the fixed part.
 Specifically, the policy outputs a $4D$ relative transform from the tip of the fixed part (we assume upright parts).
 The control target is computed from the fixed part's pose estimate and the relative pose from the policy.
-The policy output is bounded, which limits the operational volume of the end-effector (we allow targets to be up to $5cm$ away in all directions).
+The policy output is bounded, limiting the operational volume of the end-effector (targets can be up to $5cm$ away in all directions).
 Similar to the action space, all position observations are relative to the tip of the fixed part.